CrunchyData/postgres-operator/docs/content/Upgrade/manual/upgrade35.md

 ##### Step 8

-Manually update the old leftover Secrets to use the new label as defined in 4.4.0-beta.2:
+Manually update the old leftover Secrets to use the new label as defined in {{< param operatorVersion >}}:

 ```
 kubectl -n <namespace> label secret/<clustername>-postgres-secret pg-cluster=<clustername> -n <namespace>